VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 {% include img.html href="keyConcepts_counter.png" %}

-`vm_http_requests_total` is a typical example of a counter - a metric which only grows.
+`vm_http_requests_total` is a typical example of a counter.
 The interpretation of a graph above is that time series `vm_http_requests_total{instance="localhost:8428", job="victoriametrics", path="api/v1/query_range"}` was rapidly changing from 1:38 pm to 1:39 pm, then there were no changes until 1:41 pm.

-Counter is used for measuring a number of events, like a number of requests, errors, logs, messages, etc. The most common [MetricsQL](#metricsql) functions used with counters are:
+Counter is used for measuring the number of events, like the number of requests, errors, logs, messages, etc.
+The most common [MetricsQL](#metricsql) functions used with counters are:

-* [rate](https://docs.victoriametrics.com/MetricsQL.html#rate) - calculates the speed of metric's change.
-For example, `rate(requests_total)` shows how many requests are served per second;
+* [rate](https://docs.victoriametrics.com/MetricsQL.html#rate) - calculates the average per-second speed of metric's change.
+  For example, `rate(requests_total)` shows how many requests are served per second on average;
-* [increase](https://docs.victoriametrics.com/MetricsQL.html#increase) - calculates the growth of a metric on the given time period.
+* [increase](https://docs.victoriametrics.com/MetricsQL.html#increase) - calculates the growth of a metric on the given time period specified in square brackets.
   For example, `increase(requests_total[1h])` shows the number of requests served over the last hour.

 It is OK to have fractional counters.
 For example, `request_duration_seconds_sum` counter may sum durations of all the requests.
 Every duration may have fractional value in seconds, e.g. `0.5` seconds.
 So the cumulative sum of all the request durations